sumedhbadnore/CS515_Project_2/README.md

 [Github Repository](https://github.com/sumedhbadnore/CS515_Project_2)

-## Estimation of hours spent on the project
+## Estimation Of Hours Spent On The Project
 I have put approximately 22 hours into this project.

-## To execute the program, follow these steps
+## To Execute The Program, Follow These Steps
 - Install Python 3 on your system.
 - Download or clone this repository to your local machine.
 - Navigate to the repository folder.